Skip to content

 It’s a good idea to have kits stored in multiple separate locations such as your car, your home, and your place of work.
 This way, no matter where you are when disaster strikes, you can be prepared.
 Remember to store canned food in a cool, dry place, and keep boxed food in tightly closed containers.

-Zac is Mead & Hunt’s Corporate Safety Manager.
+Zac is Mead & Hunt’s Safety Director.
 He is adept in workplace safety knowledge and engages staff in training and pre-planning activities to determine potential hazards and identify mitigation opportunities.

 Linkedin Envelope Readme